KyleRego/anki_books/docs/deployment.md

 sudo apt-get install libvips libvips-tools
 ```

-Of course you can use other Linux distributions/operating systems, RDBMSs, web servers, and application servers, or do this on the cloud instead of a local machine.
-This is just generally what I did.
+You can use other Linux distributions/operating systems, web servers, and application servers, or do this on the cloud instead of a local machine (the above is just generally what I did).
+Other relational databases could be used, but Postgres is recommended because the migrations assume that the `pgcrypto` extension is being used and I'm not sure what changes may need to made to account for that.
 It may also be good to get the application running locally before doing any of the above.